WouterSpekkink/SquinkyVCV/docs/vco-optimizaton.md

 * SL Booty Shifter: 11.2
 * SL Colors: 11.6

-So, by our standards, EvenVCO is reasonably light-weight.
-Although it is only a single VCO, the CPU usage is pretty low.
-In contrast, the Fundamental VCO-1 uses a LOT of CPU.
-Initially it would seem that it would be easier to speed up VCO-1 than EvenVCO, but that did not turn out to be the case.
+Fundamental VCO-1 uses a LOT of CPU.
+Since it is so heavy in its CPU usage, we thought it would be easy to make it much faster.
+But it was not as easy as we had hoped.

 ## General approach to optimization